-Security officers will greet visitors in this circumstance asking them to sign-in using the COVID tracer app and to ensure face coverings are worn.
-Non-clinical medical masks will be provided at entry if required.
+Security officers will greet visitors asking them to sign-in using the COVID tracer app and to ensure face coverings are worn.
+Non-clinical medical masks will be provided at entry.
+The visitor will then speak to one of our visitor screeners, and a sticker identifying them as a visitor will be provided to wear while on site.

-The visitor will then speak to one of our visitor screeners.
-If a person is not a nominated visitor (and the system has been updated by the ward team) or answers yes to one of the screening questions they will kindly be asked to leave the hospital.
+If a person is not a nominated visitor or answers yes to one of the screening questions they will kindly be asked to leave the hospital.